Liv-Coder/FlutLock/config/README.md

 This is a sample configuration file that demonstrates all available options for FlutLock.
 You can use this as a template for creating your own configuration files.

+## flutlock_global_config_sample.json

+This is a sample global configuration file that you can copy to one of the supported global configuration locations.
+To use a global configuration:

+1. Copy this file to one of the following locations:

+   - Your home directory: `~/flutlock_config.json`
+   - A hidden directory in your home: `~/.flutlock/flutlock_config.json`
+   - Linux: `~/.config/flutlock/flutlock_config.json`
+   - Windows: `%APPDATA%\flutlock\flutlock_config.json`
+   - macOS: `~/Library/Application Support/flutlock/flutlock_config.json`

+2. Customize the file with your settings

+3. Run FlutLock with: `flutlock --config global`

 ## test_config.json

 This configuration file is used for automated testing and contains minimal test settings.